jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

 business to more aggressively defend its interests abroad was moved up into higher gear in the last days of March.
-The U.S. Navy assembled its largest force since World War II and sailed into the Gulf of Sidra which is claimed as Libyan waters by Libyan leader Gaddafi.
+The U.S. Navy assembled its largest force since World War <abbr>II</abbr> and sailed into the Gulf of Sidra which is claimed as Libyan waters by Libyan leader Gaddafi.
 Given the past activities of Gaddafi, and